 Don Lofgren, the museum’s director since 1991, described Ashton as the consummate cheerleader.
 “Larry has an extremely positive attitude in his leadership style that is infectious and inspiring, all who meet him are touched by his deep love of Webb and the Alf Museum.
 When Larry joined the museum board in 1999 and two years later was elected chairman, the museum’s path to eventual world class status was never in doubt as Larry and his fellow trustees overcame all the challenges needed to make that a reality.
 There is no better ambassador for Webb than Larry Ashton.

 Join us in congratulating these outstanding alumni.
-Due to the postponement of Alumni Weekend in 2020, we will be celebrating and recognizing our four 2020 recipients in the coming weeks with online presentations.
-Please stay tuned.
+Due to the postponement of Alumni Weekend in 2020, we are celebrating and recognizing our four 2020 recipients with online presentations.